welltempereddeveloper/welltempereddeveloper/_posts/2018-12-11-generating-reports-asynchronously-over-http.md

 Knowing the users of your systems greatly helps you make better choices.
 As mentioned before, asynchronous reports are more than just "hit this endpoint".
-Be sure that the clients of your reporting service are capable of integrating with it, otherwise you will have a glorious reporting system that is used by, nobody.
+Be sure that the clients of your reporting service are capable of integrating with it, otherwise you will have a glorious, shiiny reporting system that is just sitting, smiling, and waiting for users that will never come.

-Happy Reporting!